-The Amnesty International has expressed concern that security agents are threatening investigative journalist, Samuel Ogundipe, of Premium Times for doing his job.
+The Amnesty International has expressed concerned that security agents are threatening investigative journalist Samuel Ogundipe of Premium Times for doing his job.

-According to reports, Ogundipe’s organization, PREMIUM TIMES, had on Saturday, February 29, reported that SSS had launched a manhunt for their reporter over an exclusive report, which exposed the rift between the National Security Adviser, Babagana Monguno and Abba Kyari, the Chief of Staff to President Muhammadu Buhari.
+According to reports Ogundipe organization PREMIUM TIMES had on Saturday, February 29, reported that SSS has launched a manhunt for their reporter over an exclusive report which exposed the rift between the National Security Adviser, Babagana Monguno and Abba Kyari, the Chief of Staff to President Muhammadu Buhari.

-Idris Akinbajo, PREMIUM TIMES’ editor, also confirmed that the reporter was concerned about his safety and had since then gone into hiding.
+Idris Akinbajo, PREMIUM TIMES editor, also confirmed that the reporter is concerned about his safety and has since then gone into hiding.

 “In an age of widespread kidnapping it adds no value to the image of security officials to play by the protocols of nefarious actors in the community, visiting the homes of citizens and making up stories about dropping messages for them or threatening them through anonymous calls.